nsolanki0/llm-assisted-rna-analysis/README.md

 - Annotation databases and resources
 - Published biological datasets

-These resources are **not owned by this repository** and may have their own licenses, terms of use, attribution requirements, or citation requirements.
+Third-party materials remain subject to their respective licenses, terms of use, attribution requirements, and citation requirements.
+Their inclusion in this repository does not imply that they are owned by, or licensed by, this repository.

-Where appropriate, the relevant packages, datasets, references, and external resources should be consulted for their original licensing and citation information.

-Where a workflow incorporates or adapts material from a specific external source, the source and applicable license or attribution requirements should be retained or documented where appropriate.
+Where a workflow incorporates or adapts material from a specific external source, the relevant source and applicable licensing or attribution requirements should be retained or documented where appropriate.

 ## Reproducibility